microsoft/vscode-docs/api/ux-guidelines/overview.md

 #### Activity Bar

 The [Activity Bar](api/ux-guidelines/activity-bar) is a core navigation surface in VS Code.
-Extensions can contribute items to the Activity Bar that open [View Containers](api/ux-guidelines/views#view-containers) in the Primary Sidebar.
+Extensions can contribute items to the Activity Bar that function as [View Containers](https://code.visualstudio.com/api/references/contribution-points#contributes.viewsContainers) that render [Views](api/ux-guidelines/views) in the Primary Sidebar.

 #### Primary Sidebar

-The [Primary Sidebar](api/ux-guidelines/sidebars#primary-sidebar) functions as a View Container that renders [Views](api/ux-guidelines/views).
-A concrete example is the Explorer--it is a View Container that renders multiple Views like the Open Editors, Outline, and Timeline views.
+The [Primary Sidebar](api/ux-guidelines/sidebars#primary-sidebar) renders one or more [Views](api/ux-guidelines/views).
+The Activity Bar and the Primary Sidebar are tightly coupled.
+Clicking on a contributed Activity Bar Item (read: View Container) opens up the Primary Sidebar where one or more View associated with that View Container will be rendered.
+A concrete example would be the Explorer.
+Clicking on the Explorer Item will open up the Primary Sidebar where the Folder(s), Timeline, and Outline Views are visible.

 #### Secondary Sidebar

-The [Secondary Sidebar](api/ux-guidelines/sidebars#secondary-sidebar) functions as a View Container that can be used as an alternate location to display Views.
+The [Secondary Sidebar](api/ux-guidelines/sidebars#secondary-sidebar) also functions as a surface for rendering a View Container with Views.
 Users can drag views like the Terminal or the Problems view to the Secondary Sidebar to customize their layout.

 #### Editor

 The Editor area contains one or more Editor Groups.
-Extensions can contribute [Custom Editors](api/extension-guides/custom-editors) or [Webviews](api/ux-guidelines/webviews) to open in the Editor area.
-They can also contribute [Editor Actions](api/ux-guidelines/editors#editor-actions) to expose additional icon buttons in the Editor Toolbar.
+Extensions can contribute [Custom Editors](https://code.visualstudio.com/api/references/contribution-points#contributes.customEditors) or [Webviews](https://code.visualstudio.com/api/extension-guides/webview) to open in the Editor area.
+They can also contribute [Editor Actions](api/ux-guidelines/editor-actions) to expose additional icon buttons in the Editor Toolbar.

 #### Panel

-The [Panel](api/ux-guidelines/panel) is another area functioning as a View Container.
-By default, views like the Terminal, Problems, and Output can be viewed in a single tab at a time.
+The [Panel](api/ux-guidelines/panel) is another area for exposing View Containers.
+By default, Views like the Terminal, Problems, and Output can be viewed in a single tab at a time in the Panel.
 Users can also drag views into a split layout much like they can do in the Editor.
+Additionally, extensions can choose to add View Containers specifically to the Panel instead of the Activity Bar/Primary Sidebar.

 #### Status Bar